The Only 12 Principles You Need To Sustain A Loving Relationship

 9. Your “ideal” relationship will be unique to you.

 Love may not look how you imagined.
 You may not be married by the time you’re in your 30s, 40s, or even 50s.
 You may not have children.
-You may fall for someone 10 years younger or five years older.
 And all of that is OK.
 Learn your lessons, be open to the guidance of your heart, and let go of the social conditioning that tells you where you should be in life to be happy.
 Accept that where you are now is where you should be — and stay committed to growth.

 10. One of the biggest mistakes you can make in a relationship is seeking your happiness in the other person.